⛪ The Rock of Cashel

 As a monastery it remained continuously occupied until the 12th or 13th century.
 It remained a place of pilgrimage afterwards.

-You can then explore the stone beehive huts where monks lived and prayed.
+You can then explore the stone beehive huts where monks lived and prayed in extreme isolation.

-Strikingly situated atop sea cliffs in Antrim, Dunluce Castle has born witness to a long and tumultuous history.
+Strikingly situated atop sea cliffs on Antrim's Causeway Coast, Dunluce Castle has born witness to a long and tumultuous history.

 First built by the Earls of Ulster, this 13th century fortress is also associated with the famous warrior chieftain, Sorley Boy MacDonnell.